eddelbuettel/oce/sandbox/map_edge/README.md

 * `02.R` scans along radial lines passing through centre of image.
 The code is a lot simpler.
 I still do not detect box edges, but that will be simple.
 The polygon for the earth is in transparent red, and the outline (with the dots that define it) is red.
+Also, as a check on the transformation to lon-lat, the outline in that system is shown in a blue dotted line.

 **Next steps:**
 - trace box edges